The document that decides how your LLC runs.

 What is the difference from bylaws?

-They serve the same purpose for different entities.
-LLCs use operating agreements; corporations use bylaws.
-If you formed a corporation instead of an LLC, that is the document you need.
+They serve the same governance purpose for different entities: LLCs use operating agreements, while corporations use bylaws.
+If you formed a corporation rather than an LLC, bylaws (plus a shareholders' agreement) are the documents you need.
+If you're not sure which entity you have, our LLC vs. corporation breakdown makes the distinction clear.

 Can I change it later?

 Yes.
-The agreement itself sets out how it can be amended, usually by a vote of the members.
-You can update it as ownership changes or the business grows using the generator again.
+The agreement itself sets out how it can be amended, usually by a vote of the members at a threshold you choose.
+You should update it whenever ownership shifts, the management structure changes, or the business grows into new arrangements, regenerating it through the generator keeps the amendment clean and consistent with the original.